clojurists-together/clojuriststogether.org/content/news/2026/Vote for 2026 Annual Funding.md

 ---
-title: "Vote on 2026 Annual Funding Applications"
+title: "Vote on 2026 Annual Funding"
 date: 2025-11-30T14:00:00+12:00
 author: Kathy Davis
-summary: "It Is Up To You to Decide Who Will Receive Funding. "
+summary: "It Is Up To You to Decide Who Will Receive $18K per Year"
 draft: True

 ---

 Greetings Clojurists Together Members!
-Last year, based on your feedback, we tried a new process to identify annual funding reciptients.
+Last year, based on your feedback, we tried a new process to identify annual funding recipients.
 It was a vast improvement from years past, so this year we are using it again.

 We put out the call  - and we received 15 applications for you to consider.
 The board reviewed and voted to move all 15 to the 2026 Ranked Vote ballot.